 A following sea, blue sky, fluffy white clouds - and a selection of trolling lures readily to hand.
 What more could you want?

-Our sailboat, Alacazam, is bowling along nicely at around 6 knots in a light trade wind.
+Some 15 nautical miles offshore, our sailboat Alacazam is bowling along nicely at around 6 knots in a the northeasterly Caribbean trade winds.

 There're a few flyingfish around, gliding over the sea in a desperate attempt to avoid their date with the food chain.